Above, a cup of kratom tea. (All photos courtesy of the author)

-Even though it’s been around for some time, the media is calling kratom a “new legal drug.”
-A tree native to Thailand, kratom leaves are harvested and dried to create the drug, which was banned there in 1943, after people had started to use it as an opium alternative and the government realized it wasn’t being taxed.
+Even though it’s been around for some time, the American media is calling kratom a “new legal drug”.
+A tree native to Thailand, kratom leaves are harvested and dried to create the drug, which was banned there in 1943 after people had started to use it as an opium alternative and the government realised it wasn’t being taxed.

-I went ahead and ordered a cup of “brew,” which is kratom powder mixed into hot water.
-The server told me that each brew contained approximately 5 grams, but he warned me that if I didn’t have a tolerance, I should limit myself to under 9 grams to avoid getting queasy, because 5–7 grams would provide a sufficient high.
+I went ahead and ordered a cup of “brew”, which is kratom powder mixed into hot water.
+The server told me that each brew contained approximately 5 grams, but he warned me that if I didn’t have a tolerance, I should limit myself to under 9 grams to avoid getting queasy, because 5 to 7 grams would provide a sufficient high.
 Apparently, 9 grams is when people begin to feel queasy, the worst physical side effect of consuming the hot tea.

 I took a few sips, but it still tasted too bitter.
 I drank as much as I could.
 I couldn’t finish it, so I decided to head out for a real bar where alcohol could wash away the bitter taste in my mouth.
 I felt a little buzzed, but I wasn’t sure if I could attribute that to the kratom or the alcohol I had consumed earlier in the night.

 The atmosphere of the place stuck with me.
-I researched kratom online and found some pretty sensationalized articles about it, comparing it to bath salts.
+I researched kratom online and found some pretty sensationalised articles about it, comparing it to mephedrone.

 There’s also a lot of websites out there praising the plant, crediting it for being a healthier option for opiate addicts and a great remedy for recovering heroin addicts.
 Kratom has gained popularly in the US in the past few years, particularly in southern states like North Carolina and Florida.